Medicinal uses for toothache and earache, grey leaves are distinctive.

 20 x 30cm

 Pig’s Ear.
 Named from the Greek 'kotyledon'=seed sheath and 'kotyl'= cup referring to the bowl or spoon shaped seed leaves.
 This fast growing succulent has thick leaves that are greyish green.
 The tall flower spikes produce bunches of pink tubular flowers in winter.
 These attract bees and nectar feeding birds like the sunbirds.
 The leaves are used medicinally for corns, boils and warts and the leaf juice is used to treat earache, toothache and epilepsy.
 Syphilis is treated with an enema made from the leaves.
 They are also dried and used as a protective charm for an orphan child.
 Carl Pappe, a physician came to the Cape in 1831 and he studied the medicinal benefits for epilepsy.
 He wrote Indigenous Plants Used as remedies by the Colonists of The Cape of Good Hope in 1847.
-It has escaped from gardens in Australia, New Zealand and California and become an invasive weed, probably because is requires very little water.
+These plants have escaped from gardens in Australia, New Zealand and California and become an invasive weed, probably because they require very little water.
 It is the larval host for two moth species as well as Pale Hairtail, Burnished Opal, Natal Opal, Common Black-eye, Henning's Black-eye and the Cape Black-eye.